 When asked a question in this way, the person being interviewed is required to reveal stories related to their work style, processes, and even their understanding of how deadlines affect an organization.
 This is incredibly valuable data in determining whether the person will be successful in the role.

 Behavioral interview questions give us a framework to evaluate the past behaviors of a candidate.
 Since past behavior is the greatest predictor of future action, this approach gives us the best way possible to predict the success of a candidate.
-And while this approach does require time and energy in setting up and managing a systematic process, when compared to the value of an effective hire, I believe the return on investment makes it worth every moment.
+And while this approach does require time and energy in setting up and managing a systematic process, when compared to the value of an effective hire, we believe the return on investment makes it worth every moment.